 Note: 2015 estimated PCI values back modeled.
 2016 and 2017 actual PCI inspection data was used.
-2018 data based on incomplete data.
-All inspections were not completed in 2018.
-The measure will be updated at the next available quarterly report once the inspections are completed and data compiled.
+2018 has been updated to incorporate additional data.

 How do we measure it?
 In 2017, the emphasis was narrowed to focus on the highest priority pavement surfaces and establish individual targets based on the three different functional pavement types (primary runways, taxiways, aprons).
 The Pavement Condition Index (PCI) method is used for rating pavement condition based on visual inspection.
 The PCI is a numerical rating that ranges from 0 to 100, with 100 being a pavement in excellent condition.
 A PCI of 56 or higher is rated as "fair or above".
 The measure for each pavement type is calculated by taking the total area of pavement for each pavement type having a PCI of at least 56, divided by the total pavement area for each pavement type expressed as a percentage.
 Primary runways only include a single runway at each airport, except General Mitchell International Airport in Milwaukee (GMIA) which uses one runway for takeoff and one for landing therefore both runways were included.
 Taxiways generally include only the taxiway network used to travel between the primary runway and the main terminal aircraft parking apron.
 Aprons generally include only the main airport terminal aircraft parking aprons, and actively used cargo areas.